-Johnny (Dr. John), age twelve on the family farm
+Johnny (Dr. John), age twelve, on the family farm

-There was no electricity, no running water, or indoor plumbing, no phone or radio.
-There were a few cows for milk and butter, a small flock of chickens for eggs and meat, and a rifle to shoot prairie chickens, rabbits, and deer, for food.
+There was no electricity, no running water, or indoor plumbing, and no phone or radio.
+There were a few cows for milk and butter, a small flock of chickens for eggs and meat, and a rifle to shoot prairie chickens, rabbits, and deer for food.

-In 1991, Dr. John began his Spiritual journey, graduating a six year R.S.I college course, in 1997.
+In 1991, Dr. John began his Spiritual journey, graduating from a six year R.S.I college course, in 1997.
 He graduated from the University of Metaphysics as an ordained minister, receiving his Master's degree in 2000, and his Doctorate in 2002.
 He also obtained a degree in Life Coaching and Spiritual Psychology.
-He founded the Centre for Awakening Spiritual Growth, in 1999, and changed the name to Canadian International Metaphysical Ministry, in 2005.
+He founded the Centre for Awakening Spiritual Growth, in 1999, and the Canadian International Metaphysical Ministry, in 2005.

 Dr. John married his childhood sweetheart, Iris, in 1951, and on May 4, 2011, they celebrated their 60th anniversary...just prior to Iris's passing, on May 23rd.
 They have three children, four grandchildren, and three great grandsons.